-Using Durable Objects · Cloudflare Workers docs
+Using Durable Objects

 Development tools

-Wrangler tail does work, but note that logs from requests that are upgraded to WebSockets are delayed until the WebSocket is closed.
+Wrangler tail logs from requests that are upgraded to WebSockets are delayed until the WebSocket is closed.
+Wrangler tail should not be connected to a script that you expect will receive heavy volumes of traffic.

-The Workers dashboard does not yet support viewing or editing Workers that use modules syntax.
-It also does not yet display any information about your Durable Objects or allow you to create client bindings to Durable Objects in your Workers.
+The Workers editor in the Cloudflare dashboard allows you to interactively edit and preview your Worker and Durable Objects.
+Note that in the editor Durable Objects can only be talked to by a preview request if the Worker being previewed both exports the Durable Object class and binds to it.
+Durable Objects exported by other Workers cannot be talked to in the editor preview.

-Object Location
+Object location

-Not all Cloudflare locations support Durable Objects yet, so objects may not be created in exactly the same point-of-presence where they are first requested.
+Not all Cloudflare locations host Durable Objects, so Objects may not be created in the same data center where they are first requested.

 Currently, Durable Objects do not migrate between locations after initial creation.
-We will be enabling automatic migration in the future.
+Cloudflare will be exploring automatic migration compatibility in the future.

 Performance

-Using Durable Objects will often add response latency, as the request must be forwarded to the point-of-presence where the object is located.
+Using Durable Objects will often add response latency, as the request must be forwarded to the data center where the object is located.

-While Durable Objects already perform well for many kinds of tasks, we have lots of performance tuning to do.
-Expect performance (latency, throughput, overhead, etc.) to improve over the beta period -- and if you observe a performance problem, please tell us about it!

 Example - Counter

-We've included complete example code for both the Worker and the Durable Object for a basic counter below.
-See here for the full code template.
+The complete example code is included for both the Worker and the Durable Object for a basic counter below.
+Refer to GitHub for the full code template.

 // Worker

-export default {
+export default { async fetch(request, env) { return await handleRequest(request, env); }

 }